MongoExpUser/AWS-CloudFormation-Stack-with-AWS-SDK-JS-V3/README.md

 * Normally an AWS CloudFormation stack can be deployed via AWS CloudFormation console. <br>

-* An AWS CloudFormation stack can also be deployed via AWS-SDK in any language of choice. <br>
+* An AWS CloudFormation stack can also be deployed via AWS SDK in any language of choice. <br>

 * <strong>This repository</strong> contains code for remotely deploying an AWS CloudFormation Stack via AWS SDK for JavaScript/NodeJS V3, from any computer. <br>

-* AWS SDK for JavaScript/NodeJS V3 is very clean, light weight, very fast and it fully supports async-await syntax. <br>
+* AWS SDK for JavaScript/NodeJS V3 is clean, light weight, fast and it fully supports async-await syntax. <br>

 * The sample stack used in this repo is for creating/deploying, updating and deleting an AWS Keyspace and Tables (for Apache Cassandra), used in real-time drilling, reservoir and production applications. <br><br>